yeshg/cs231n/README.md

 To install required packages for the CS231n assignment1 refer to the following URL
 > http://cs231n.github.io/assignments2016/assignment1/

+__Additional python setup__
+To install additional required packages such as numpy etc:
+>
 cd assignment1
 pip install -r requirements.txt